Ninshubur: Ur and Enegi

 Ninshubur is first attested in Ur in the Ur III period.
-E-ninbitum ("house fit for a lady"), a temple dedicated to her, or according to Wolfgang Heimpel a cella in Inanna's temple, is attested in texts from this city.
+E-ninbitum ("house fit for a lady"), a temple dedicated to her, or according to Wolfgang Heimpel a cella in a temple dedicated to Inanna, is attested in texts from this city.
 It might be the same temple as E-aggasummmu, "house which gives decrees," also presumed to be located in Ur.
-Shulgi referred to her as "mistress."
-However, she does not appear in the official cultic calendars and offering lists from this location from the reign of his dynasty, despite being a popular deity, which according to Julia M. Asher-Greve can be compared to Nanshe's position in the local pantheon.
+Shulgi referred to her as "mistress".
+However, she does not appear in the official cultic calendars and offering lists from this location from the reign of his dynasty, despite being a popular deity, which according to Julia M. Asher-Greve finds a parallel in Nanshe's position in the local pantheon.
 References to "Ninshubur of Enegi" appear in texts from Ur as well.
-It has been suggested she was introduced to the latter city from Uruk, as the local pantheon included other typically Urukean deities as well, such as the demigod Gilgamesh and his mother Ninsun.
-References to her receiving offerings there appear in texts from Puzrish-Dagan too.
+It has been suggested she was introduced to the latter city from Uruk, as the local pantheon included other typically Urukean deities, such as the deified hero Gilgamesh and his mother Ninsun.
+References to Ninshubur receiving offerings there appear in texts from Puzrish-Dagan too.
 In one case, Ninshubur of Enegi is called the "small Ninshubur" (Ninshubur-banda), in contrast with Ninshubur of Akkil or Uruk, referred to as "great Ninshubur" (Ninshubur-gula).